codeselfstudy/Asteroid-API-Example/README.md

 ## Exercises

-Here are some ideas to learn more:
+Exercise ideas:

 1. Go to [this API directory](http://www.programmableweb.com/apis/directory) and find a different API.
 1. Edit the API request in `app.py` to point to the other API.
 1. Edit the Handlebars template in `templates/asteroids.html` to display the new data in a table.
 1. After that is working, change the name of the `templates/asteroids.html` to something that matches your new site concept.
 1. Wire `app.py` together with your new template name and be sure that everything still works.
+You'll probably want to change the URLs too.
+1. Check the Flask docs on how to implement dynamic URLs.
+For example, you might want to have the option to fetch five asteroids with `/asteroids/5`, or 10 asteroids with `/asteroids/10`.
+It might be something like:

+    @app.route('/asteroids/<int:num_of_asteroids>')
+    def asteroids(num_of_asteroids):
+        // Build the API query by inserting the num_of_asteroids into your request

 ## Questions?